 Low energy levels can make it very hard to take part in physical activities, such as sport.
 Some people find they don’t have the energy to carry out everyday tasks such as driving, housework or collecting the children from school.
 On very bad days, even walking from one room to another may require great effort.

 Some people find that fatigue makes it difficult to think logically.
 You may find that it can affect your concentration and memory.
 When you are very fatigued, you may feel you cannot speak properly, and may stumble over your words.
 Some people call this ‘brain fog’.
 See Talking about fatigue below.

 • Social Activities

 Unpredictable fatigue can make it difficult to take part in social activities.
 This may mean that you refrain from going on holiday, travelling, socialising, or taking part in hobbies or interests.

 Fatigue can have an effect on your emotions.
 If you can’t do as much as you would like, you may feel frustrated and angry.
 Some people feel isolated and lonely if they find it difficult to socialise with friends.
 This can lead to low confidence and depression.
 You may find it helpful to discuss your feelings with a counsellor.
-To find out more, see our information sheet Counselling for IBD.
+To find out more, see our information sheet Mental Health and Wellbeing.

 Some people find that fatigue has a negative effect on their relationships with partners, friends and family.
 For example, some people may feel that, because their condition cannot be seen, their family and friends don’t appreciate how fatigued they are.
 You may find that you feel guilty if your partner or family have to do extra things to help, or if they miss out on doing things with you.
 Being open and honest about your condition may be helpful.
 If fatigue is having an impact on your sex life, you may find our information sheet Sexual Relationships and IBD helpful.